 The voting members of the Risk Management Committee are Messrs.
 Easterly, Ross and Tanemura, and the non-voting members of the committee are Messrs.
 Simmonds and Pluss.
 Messrs.
 Ross and Tanemura are independent for purposes of the NYSE corporate governance rules.
 Mr. Easterly serves as Chairman.
-The Risk Management Committee held one meeting in 2019.
+The Risk Management Committee held four meetings in 2020, which were held jointly with a meeting of the full board, and acted on one occasion by written consent.